Is public Wi-Fi safe to use?

 How can I use the internet safely when I am in public?

-The safest way to use the internet when in you are in public places.
-Is to use the data tariff on your phone (4G or 5G), and if you are on a tablet or laptop, you can create a private hotspot on your phone and then tether your device to your mobile.
+The safest way to use the internet when in you are in public places is to use the data tariff on your phone (4G or 5G), and if you are on a tablet or laptop, you can create a private hotspot on your phone and then tether your device to your mobile.
 To add an extra layer of protection you can connect through a VPN, although this adds extra privacy not necessarily additional security.

 How to create a hotspot on your mobile device

-For iPhone users Go to Settings > Mobile Data or Settings > Personal Hotspot and tap the slider next to Allow Others to Join.
+Go to Settings > Mobile Data or Settings > Personal Hotspot and tap the slider next to Allow Others to Join.
 When you connect a device to your Personal Hotspot, the status bar turns blue and shows how many devices have joined.
 The number of devices that can join your Personal Hotspot at one time depends on your network provider and iPhone model.
 If other devices have joined your Personal Hotspot using Wi-Fi, you can only use mobile data to connect to the Internet from the host device.
 You can connect using Wi-Fi, Bluetooth and USB and any devices wanting to join will need to enter the Wi-Fi password.
-For Android users

 1. Open the Settings app;